DanWahlin/Angular-JumpStart/README.md

       context: ./
       ```

 1. Go to your GitHub.com and navigate to your forked repo.
-Select Settings --> Secrets --> Actions from the toolbar.
+Select `Settings --> Secrets --> Actions` from the toolbar.

 1. Add the following key/value into the repository secrets.
-This is needed for CI builds that generate the UI image.
+This is needed for the CI build that generates the UI image.

     ```text
     NG_APP_API_URL=<FQDN_VALUE_FROM_YOUR_angular-jumpstart-api_CONTAINER_APP>